edge-servers/immunity-radius/docs/source/user/management_commands.rst

     cd tests/
     ./manage.py <command> <args>

-In this page we list the management commands currently available in **openwisp-radius**.
+In this page we list the management commands currently available in **immunity-radius**.

 ``delete_old_radacct``
 ----------------------